MyHealthX

 5. QR Emergency Data — What Is Visible

-When your QR code is scanned in an emergency, the following information is displayed to the scanner without requiring any login (Level 1 — Emergency Data):
+When your QR code is scanned in an emergency, the public emergency profile may display selected emergency information without requiring login for the public emergency view, based on your visibility settings and mandatory safety fields (Level 1 — Emergency Data):

-The following information is NEVER displayed on the QR scan page: full legal name, home address, Aadhaar number, government IDs, insurance details, financial information, or your own phone number.
+The public QR scan page is not designed to display: full legal name, home address, Aadhaar number, government IDs, insurance details, financial information, or your own phone number.

-Full medical records (Level 2 data) are only accessible through verified doctor/hospital login with OTP verification from your emergency contact, and access is limited to 15 minutes with the ability to revoke at any time.
+Full medical records (Level 2 data), where available in supported plans, are only accessible through verified doctor/hospital login with OTP or other authentication, with time-limited access and the ability to revoke at any time.

-Important: By activating your QR code, you explicitly consent to the above information being visible to anyone who scans your QR code.
+Important: By activating your QR code, you explicitly consent to your selected public emergency information being viewable by persons who scan your QR code, subject to your visibility settings and mandatory safety fields.
 This consent is obtained separately during registration.

 6. Consent Management